 2. A Warm Bowl of Oatmeal

-Oatmeal is one of the best foods to help you sleep, as it is packed with fiber to empty the tryptophan tank.
+Oatmeal is one of the best foods to help you sleep, as it is high-fiber to empty the tryptophan tank.
 They are also a good source of magnesium, a mineral shown to improve sleep efficiency, time, and onset when supplemented.

 But do not sweeten and fatten up the oats with protein powder, nuts, or seeds to help keep blood sugar stable throughout the night.
 Add a splash of warm milk, berries, and cinnamon for added nutrients and natural sweetness.

 3. Greek Yogurt with Berries or Cherries